 Eager to break the playoff drought this season, the team will be led by a new coach for the 2018-2019 season.
 Returning to the club in a different capacity, Rod Brind’Amour will stand behind the bench and make the decisions for this club.
 The man that captained the only championship team in franchise history now hopes to get them there while wearing a suit.
 While the Stanley Cup is his ultimate goal, Brind’Amour’s first task is to turn this team back into a strong competitor and breach the wall of the playoffs.
 He has a talented young team that has been backstopped by the consistent goaltending of his former teammate, Cam Ward.
-Whether the 34 year old netminder will re-sign with the team is not yet known.
-He is backed up by Scott Darling, who came over from Chicago with the intention of becoming the starter.
+However, this offseason the 34 year old netminder has moved on, signing with the Chicago Blackhawks.
+Scott Darling, who came over from Chicago with the intention of becoming the starter last season, may finally get his chance.
 The defensive corps is led by Captain Justin Faulk.
 Trevor Van Riemsdyk was added to the roster to protect the blue line.
 Up front, Jeff Skinner leads the charge alongside Victor Rask, Justin Williams, and Jordan Staal.
 Sebastian Aho and Teuvo Teravainen are also major contributors to the stats sheet.
 While the task of rising to playoff caliber in the Metropolitan Division may be large, the Carolina Hurricanes are up for the challenge.

 Among the best players to have worn the Hurricanes red jersey are Ron Francis, Eric Staal, Rod Brind’Amour, Cam Ward, Erik Cole, Arturs Irbe, Sami Kapanen, and Glen Wesley.
 Click here to learn more about the Carolina Hurricanes franchise.